Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Empirical Assessment Examining Early Automobile Adoption

 We estimate \autoref{eq:pers} on two datasets: the LLM-based data and the gold standard data.
-For these specifications, we restrict the sample to include only those observations that are present in both datasets.
-We label the estimate that uses the processed LLM data as $\hat{\rho}^{\text{LLM}}$, whereas the estimate that uses the gold standard data we label $\hat{\rho}$.
-We then stack these models to enable testing whether these coefficients are statistically distinguishable.
-That is, we adopt a null hypothesis of $H_0: \hat{\rho}^{\text{LLM}} = \hat{\rho}$.
+The estimate that uses the processed LLM data we label as $\hat{\rho}^{\text{LLM}}$, whereas the estimate that uses the gold standard data we label $\hat{\rho}$.
+We stack these models to enable testing the null hypothesis of whether these coefficients are statistically distinguishable $H_0: \rho^{\text{LLM}} = \rho$.
 To account for within-county error correlation in both datasets, we cluster standard errors at the county level across datasets.
-A failure to reject the null is evidence that the LLM pipeline produces data that is statistically indistinguishable from the gold standard data in a typical empirical setting.

 Panel A of \autoref{tab:emp1} indicates substantial persistence in county-level vehicle adoption rates from 1920 to 1960.
-Estimates of $\rho$ vary from 0.53 to 0.78.
+Estimates of $\rho$ vary from 0.26 to 0.79.
 Persistence was lowest earlier in the sample.
-Between 1920 and 1930, $\hat{\rho}^{\text{LLM}} = 0.53$ and $\hat{\rho} = 0.55$, indicating that having adopted 10\% more vehicles per capita in 1920 correlates with a bit more than 5\% more vehicles in 1930, on average.
+Between 1920 and 1930, $\hat{\rho}^{\text{LLM}} = 0.26$ and $\hat{\rho} = 0.44$, indicating that increasing vehicles by 10\% more per capita in 1920 correlates with 3\%--4\% more vehicles in 1930, on average.
 Conversely, this means that convergence was greatest between 1920 and 1930; growth rates were somewhat slower in areas with greater early adoption.
 The 1920s were, in aggregate, an era of rapid adoption of vehicles \autocite{norton2011fighting}.
-The relatively low value of $\beta$ reflects broad-based increases in ownership that occurred in most US counties.
+The relatively low value of $\rho$ reflects broad-based increases in ownership that occurred in most US counties.

-The following decades exhibited greater persistence in vehicle adoption rates across counties.
-Estimates of $\beta$ after 1930 lie between 0.71 and 0.78, indicating that counties with 10\% higher adoption in one decade experienced 7\%--8\% greater adoption in the next decade.
-Persistence is greatest between 1930 and 1940, during which aggregate vehicle adoption rates flatlined (\autoref{fig:counties}). \textcite{romer1990great} observes that the Great Crash reduced registrations, and while production fell sharply in 1930, reduced scrappage rates offset much of this decline \citep{chow1957demand}.
+The following decades exhibited greater persistence in vehicle adoption.
+Estimates of $\rho$ after 1930 lie between 0.72 and 0.79, indicating that counties with 10\% higher adoption in one decade experienced 7\%--8\% greater adoption in the next decade.
+High persistence is perhaps not unsurprising between 1930 and 1940, during which aggregate vehicle adoption rates flatlined (\autoref{fig:counties}). \textcite{romer1990great} observes that the Great Crash reduced registrations, and while production fell sharply in 1930, reduced scrappage rates offset much of this decline \citep{chow1957demand}.
 Reduced investment and greater preservation of existing capital thus likely lay behind the higher local persistence and lower convergence across different counties seen in the 1930s.